Moneyzine

 Importance of Work-Life Balance

-Although the stats imply work-life balance is getting worse, many also understand that healthy work-life balance plays a key role in their everyday lives.
+Although the work-life balance statistics imply that the situation is getting worse, many also understand that good work-life balance plays a key role in their everyday lives.

 Work-Life Balance: Generational Differences